alttch/eva3/xc/drivers/phi/phi_devel.rst

 If PHI requires installing more modules, they should be listed in PHi readme file.

-Importing modules from eva.uc.drivers.tools and functions from eva.uc.driverapi:
+Importing modules from eva.uc.drivers.tools, eva.tools and functions from eva.uc.driverapi:

 * **get_version()** get Driver API version
 * **get_polldelay()** get EVA poll delay